nanorc - GNU nano’s configuration file

 tabstospaces

-Toggles whether typed tabs will be converted to spaces.
+Toggles whether typed tabs are converted to spaces.

 mouse